endowataru/menps/README.markdown

 mgcom provides a thin RMA layer that is specialized for exploiting the performance of RDMA.

+- Support for atomic operations.
+    - Atomic read/write.
+    - Atomic local compare-and-swap/fetch-and-op.
+    - Atomic remote compare-and-swap/fetch-and-op.
+- Description of alignment requirements.

 ### Active Messages (AM)

 mgcom also provides Active Messages (AM), which is one representation of Remote Procedure Call (RPC).
-Currently, only the fixed-size AM is supported (sending variable-length message is a future work.)
+Currently, only the fixed-size AM is supported (sending variable-length messages is a future work.)

 Platforms
 ---------